 - Less cost to own:

 On average, building a tiny house and the loan that may go with it can range from 25k for the DIYer, and professionally built for 45k to 90k.
-When done right, the result is a comfortable brand new home, stylish, efficient, environmentally friendly and beautiful that is built to last more than a lifetime.
-Most tiny home builders these days are building tiny houses just like larger traditional homes.
-I say traditional, but would you believe Americans were living in one room tiny houses a hundred years ago?
+When done right, the result is a stylish, efficient and environmentally friendly.
+A comfortable, beautiful that is built to last more than a lifetime.
+Many tiny home builders these days are building tiny houses just like larger traditional homes.
+I say traditional, but would you believe Americans were living in one room tiny houses as recently as a hundred years ago?
 The American dream has taught us to dream big.
 But somewhere along the way, we translated that big dream into a big house, then a big mortgage, more stuff for our stuff and more and more cost.
-All leading to more and more debt.
-In fact, debt has become an epidemic and a symptom of the American way.
+All leading to more and more debt and worry.
+In fact, debt has become an epidemic and a symptom of a hijacked American way.
 But there’s hope!
-More and more, we are seeing baby boomers and even millennials putting some of these dream killers out to pasture.
+More and more, we are seeing baby boomers and millennials putting some of these dream killers out to pasture.
 All in favor of something lost along the way.
 Freedom!
 Less can be more.
 Simple is freedom.
 Living debt free is freedom.
 Pay for what you want and need and not a penny more.
 At Mustard Seed, we are seeing tiny living on the rise, gaining ground so fast even “traditional builders” are getting in on it.
-Even loan products, municipal ordinances and laws are changing all of America to make room for tiny living.
+Even loan products, municipal ordinances and laws are changing all across America to make room for tiny living.
 Freedom is contagious.
 And more and more people are catching the bug to simply break free.

 - Highly efficient: